LMP Quick Facts

 Unit-based teams conducted 16,000 worker-led improvement projects in 2017 and more than 58,000 since 2008.

 LMP’s two employee education trusts have helped more than 104,000 union coalition-represented workers advance their careers.

 About Our Labor Management Partnership

-Kaiser Permanente and the Coalition of Kaiser Permanente Unions developed a joint strategy to lead organizational change, create an environment of continuous learning and improvement, and involve the workforce in decision making.
+In 1997, Kaiser Permanente and the Coalition of Kaiser Permanente Unions developed a joint strategy to lead organizational change, create an environment of continuous learning and improvement, and involve the workforce in decision making.
 Jointly led by KP and the coalition, it has become the largest, longest-running and most comprehensive such partnership in the United States.
 We have spread workplace innovation and delivered measurable service, quality and operational results for KP members and patients—all while making KP one of the best places to work.